RobertLD/RobertLD.github.io/_posts/2024-01-26-Collection-of-Project-Ideas.md

  10. EZ-Pz QR Code generator
  11. Discord bot that handles raffles and give-aways (in a provably fair way, something with crypto)
  12. Wish list compiling for weddings / birthdays / etc.
+ 13. Platform for designing your own subscription boxes
+	 1. Companies can list their products as available to be used in subscription boxes
+	 2. Subscription boxes can aggregate those companies products into it's subscription box
+14. Take crypto donations platform.
+Take crypto donations, get paid in dollars
+15.

 ### Non-software services
 1. Software Development newsletter (very original, I know)
 2. Programming course on Cousera or alternatives
+3. Subscription Box Service of some sort

 ### Machine Learning
 1. LLM trained specifically on the AST representation of a specific programming language.